autoSteve/ha-solcast-solar/README.md

 We all don't want that.

-External sensors (like PV export and site export) must cumulatively increase throughout a given day.
+External energy sensors (like PV export and site export) must have a unit of measurement of mWh, Wh, kWh or MWh, and must cumulatively increase throughout a given day.
+If a unit of measurement cannot be determined then kWh is assumed.
+Other units like GWh or TWh do not make sense to use in a residential setting, and if used would result in an unacceptable loss of precision when converted to kWh so are unsupported.
+Other energy units like Joules and calories are also not supported, being uncommon units to use for electricity.

 ##### Feedback
 Your feedback regarding experience with the automated dampening feature will be most welcome in the integration repository discussions.